clockworklabs/spacetime-docs/docs/deploying/maincloud.md

 spacetime publish -s maincloud my-cool-module
 ```

+`maincloud` is the nickname for the hostname `maincloud.spacetimedb.com`, which is pre-configured in the SpacetimeDB CLI.
+See [`spacetime server`↴](/docs/cli-reference#spacetime-server) for more information.

 ## Connecting your Identity to the Web Dashboard

 By logging in your CLI via spacetimedb.com, you can view your published modules on the web dashboard.